AlirezaSN/AlirezaSN.github.io/_pages/about.md

 Hey there! 👋

 I'm Alireza Sadeghi-Nasab.
-Currently, I hold the position of **project manager** at [Gandom software group](http://gandom.co).
+Currently, I hold the position of **product owner** at [Gandom software group](http://gandom.co).
 I am also a **PhD candidate** at [Arak University](http://araku.ac.ir).
 I got my BSc. and MSc. degrees from [Iran University of Science and Technology](http://www.iust.ac.ir) in 2018 and 2020 respectively.
 More detailed information about my industrial and educational background can be found [here](https://alirezasn.ir/cv/).

 ## Current Responsibilities 👷🏻‍♂️

-My current responsibilities and activities as a project manager are as follows:
+My current responsibilities and activities as a product owner are as follows:

 * 📞 Communication with the development, design, test, security and business team
 * 📑 Maintaining sprints documents